 When faced with a life-threatening disease or condition, you want to give your family the best chance of survival.
 Using your baby's own cord blood stem cells guarantees a perfect genetic match.
 When a donor transplant is recommended, siblings are the preferred donor source due to their likelihood of being a suitable HLA match.

-Privately banking your baby's cord blood and cord tissue with MiracleCord ensures that your family will have this valuable resource available for transplant in a matter of days, without the costly, time-consuming and potentially unsuccessful search that is necessary when looking to a public bank.
+Privately banking your baby's cord blood and cord tissue with MiracleCord ensures that your family will have this valuable resource available for transplant very quickly, without the costly, time-consuming and potentially unsuccessful search that is necessary when looking to a public bank.

 1 Parent's Guide to Cord Blood Foundation. (n.d.).
 Retrieved 2016-31-May from PGCB: Cord Blood Introduction: Cord Blood Infographic: http://parentsguidecordblood.org/en/cord-blood-infographic

-Public banks store unrelated cord blood units that are donated for transplant or research.
-There is no initial cost to the donor; however, the cost of retrieving a cord blood unit from a public bank currently costs patients over $50,000 at a time when family finances can already be strained.1 The unfortunate reality is that 80% of all donated cord blood samples will never be stored for future transplant.2 The chance of finding a donor match from a public bank is very low.
+Public banks store unrelated cord blood units from donors.
+There is no initial cost to the donor; however, the cost of retrieving a cord blood unit from a public bank currently costs patients approximately $50,000 at a time when family finances can already be strained.1 The unfortunate reality is that 80% of all donated cord blood samples will never be stored for future transplant.2 The chance of finding a donor match from a public bank is very low.

 Private banks store cord blood units for your family's future use.
 Private cord blood banking ensures that your baby's cord blood stem cells will be readily available, and will give your family the best chance for survival if a transplant is needed.